Nursing Studies (3rd year entry)

 You can also find additional information in our Undergraduate Money, Fees & Funding section.

 Students on certain degrees will incur some additional costs not covered by their tuition fees.
-These could be for things like specialist equipment, study materials and textbooks, work placements, graduation, membership of relevant organisations or costs related to carrying out fieldwork.
+These could be for things like specialist equipment, study materials, work placements, graduation, membership of relevant organisations or costs related to carrying out fieldwork.

 For students on course with an element of fieldwork, there may also be extra costs for travel and accommodation.